vasilescur/DecSci-Group-9/README.md

 ### 2x2 ANOVA

-In addition, the `statsmodels` package was used to perform a 2-way ANOVA.
+The `statsmodels` package was used to perform a 2-way ANOVA.
 After the satisfaction values were aggregated into lists by category, the following code was used for the ANOVA:

 ```python